ietf-wg-rpp/wg-materials/rpp-ietf122/dnsop-ietf122-agenda.md

 * Various updates
   - Update of the progress of the EPP Extensibility and Extensions analysis done by the Tiger Team (J. Gould), xx min.
   - Related aspects from the CENTR Registry Survey (P. Kowalik ?), xx min.
-* Some initial thought on architecture (P. Kowalik), xx min.
+* Some initial thoughts on architecture (P. Kowalik), xx min.

 ### Current Working Group Business